wenbobao/PPiOS-Rename/README.md

 PreEmptive Protection for iOS - Rename
 ======================================

-*PreEmptive Protection for iOS - Rename*, or *PPiOS-Rename* for short, is a command-line utility for obfuscating Objective-C class, protocol, property, and methods names, in iOS apps.
+*PreEmptive Protection for iOS - Rename*, or *PPiOS-Rename* for short, is a command line utility for obfuscating Objective-C class, protocol, property, and methods names, in iOS apps.
 It is a fork of [iOS-Class-Guard](https://github.com/Polidea/ios-class-guard) from [Polidea](https://www.polidea.com/), with extensive improvements and modifications.

 *PPiOS-Rename* works by generating a special set of `#define` statements (e.g. `#define createArray y09FzL7T`) that automatically rename symbols during compilation.
 It includes a number of features: